 NASA provided an overview of its latest developments regarding trace gases observations.
-A worldwide large decrease of NO2 and SO2 concentrations between 2005 and 2019 has been assessed by means of Ozone Monitoring Instrument (OMI) observations.
-A new series of products related to Volatile Organic Compounds (VOC) such as isoprene and a new ammonia product were retrieved in the IR band from IASI observations.
-The future geostationary mission TEMPO for the monitoring of atmospheric composition over North America and a dedicated validation campaign using also TEMPO simulated data held in September 2021 have been presented.

-JAXA gave an overview of GOSAT and GOSAT-2 CO2 measurements covering a total of twelve years of operation in space.
+A worldwide CAMS combines information from Earth observation satellite and in-situ measurements, these inputs are large decrease of NO2 and SO2 concentrations between 2005 and 2019 has been assessed by means of processed using numerical models at global and regional scale and the outputs are provided to a wide Ozone Monitoring Instrument (OMI) observations.
+A new series of products related to Volatile Organic range of users, from policy sector to commercial sector and air quality applications.
+Recently CAMS data Compounds (VOC) such as isoprene and a new ammonia product were retrieved in the IR band from IASI has also been taken up by smartphone applications endorsed by the World Meteorological Organisation observations.
+The future geostationary mission TEMPO for the monitoring of atmospheric composition (WMO) and the European Environment Agency (EEA).
+CAMS has been renewed for another 7 years until over North America and a dedicated validation campaign using also TEMPO simulated data held in 2028 and will increase the collaboration with the member states providing new outputs related to September 2021 have been presented. pollutants and greenhouse gas fluxes.
+From October 2021, CAMS is assimilating tropospheric TROPOMI NO2 measurements using also chemistry to account for the large NO2 diurnal variability.
+The impact of JAXA gave an overview of GOSAT and GOSAT-2 CO_2 measurements covering a total of twelve years of operation in space.
 Monthly maps of XCO2, XCH4, AOD and SIF are available from the JAXA website.
-During the Covid-19 pandemic these observations were provided to the trilateral ESA/NASA/JAXA EO-dashboard (https://eodashboard.org/) in which the level of pollutants and greenhouse gases over 50 world megacities have been monitored.
-The Vicarious Calibration portal (VCAL) for greenhouse gas sensors has been introduced.
-Access to resources on the portal is free of charge and provides methodologies of vicarious calibration for various size footprint and off-nadir data, 13-year annual joint campaign data for Cal/Val and analytical results from various types of spectrometer such as GOSAT FTS, OCO and TROPOMI.
-In order to improve the estimates of global and local fluxes, JAXA developed a new imaging spectrometer for air-borne observations.
+During the Covid-19 pandemic these observations were provided to the trilateral ESA/NASA/JAXA this assimilation on surface NO2 is small but reduces the NO2 bias over China.
+The assimilation of SO2 layer height data from TROPOMI for large volcanic eruptions is in a test phase showing an improved agreement between IASI and CAMS plume altitude if TROPOMI data are ingested.
+EO-dashboard (https://eodashboard.org/) in which the level of pollutants and greenhouse gases over 50 world megacities have been monitored.
+The Vicarious Calibration portal (VCAL) for greenhouse An overview of the training activities co-organized by ESA, EUMETSAT and ECMWF/CAMS has been gas sensors has been introduced.
+Access to resources on the portal is free of charge and provides presented.
+The so-called Joint Training on Atmospheric Composition provides lectures from top level methodologies of vicarious calibration for various size footprint and off-nadir data, 13-year annual scientists and hands-on support on dealing with atmospheric data.
+During the school events participants joint campaign data for Cal/Val and analytical results from various types of spectrometer such as are encouraged to develop their own projects centred on the practical use of Copernicus (and related) GOSAT FTS, OCO and TROPOMI.
+In order to improve the estimates of global and local fluxes, JAXA data.
+Since 2019 more than 15 events (some organised only by EUMETSAT and ECMWF) have been developed a new imaging spectrometer for air-borne observations.
 Currently this is used on passenger aircrafts allowing the characterization of plumes producing fine scale CO2 and NO2 maps.